-The implementation for detecting a referee whistle is more of less the same as in the last two years.
+The implementation for detecting a referee whistle is more or less the same as in the last three years.
 The approach is based on the correlation between the robot's current audio input and a previously recorded reference whistle.
-As different whistles might be used during a competition and as a single whistle might produce quite different sounds, our 2016 implementation allows to compare the audio input with multiple reference whistles.
-The whistle recognition is implemented in the MultiWhistleRecognizer module, providing the Whistle representation.
+As different whistles might be used during a competition and as a single whistle might produce quite different sounds, our implementation allows to compare the audio input with multiple reference whistles since 2016.
+Furthermore, the 2017 implementation adds a more fine-grained configuration for comparing the correlations of different whistles.
+The whistle recognition is implemented in the WhistleRecognizer module, providing the Whistle representation.
 In addition to this detection, we also implemented a mechanism for a team-wide majority vote.